matsen/pplacer/docs/details/guppy.rst

 |guppy| makes fattened and annotated trees to visualize the results of various analyses.
 We have chosen to use phyloXML as the format for these trees, as it has width and color tags for edges; if you see .xml files coming out of a guppy analysis that's what they are for.
 We like looking at these trees using the tree viewer archaeopteryx_.
-If you open archaeopteryx with the default settings, you will see *nothing interesting*, simply the reference tree.
+If you open archaeopteryx with the default settings, you will see *nothing interesting*: simply the reference tree.
 You need to click on the "Colorize Branches" and "Use branch-width" check boxes.
 If you don't see those check boxes, then use `this configuration file`_ (if you are going to copy and paste it click on "raw" first).